Anyboard/anyboard/README.md

-# Anyboard: A platform for making and play hybrid Board games
+# Anyboard: A platform for making and play hybrid board games

 ![Platform photo](imgs/anyboard2.jpg)